12 Perfect Gift Ideas for Occupational Therapists

-‘Tis the season for a fun list of great gift ideas for yourself or that favorite Occupational Therapist/COTA/OT student in your life.
+‘Tis the season for a fun list of great gift ideas for yourself or that favorite occupational therapist/COTA/OT student in your life.

 1. OT Toolkit

-It’s my favorite reference guide for any adult setting, from acute care to home health and everything in between.
-For all the details on this amazing book, check out my review of it here.
+The OT Toolkit is my favorite reference guide for any adult setting, from acute care to home health and everything in between.
+For more details on this amazing book, check out my comprehensive review of it here.

 The Kindle Paperwhite is a great leisure option to have after work, when it’s time to unwind and dive into a good book.
-I’m really excited about this newest Kindle since it’s waterproof and is perfect for those much-needed Epsom salt baths after full days of tough patient care.
+I’m really excited about this Kindle since it’s waterproof and is perfect for those much-needed Epsom salt baths after full days of tough patient care.

-The Fitbit Charge 2 not only tracks all-day activity like steps, distance, calories burned, floors climbed and active minutes but also reminds the wearer to find moments of calm throughout your day with guided breathing sessions based on your heart rate.
+The Fitbit Charge 4 not only tracks all-day activity like steps, distance, calories burned, floors climbed and active minutes but also reminds the wearer to find moments of calm throughout your day with guided breathing sessions based on your heart rate.

 8. A Massage Package